sahilsk/sahilsk.github.io/_posts/articles/2016-09-17-faas-for-ec2-auditing.markdown

 Create your function and you are done.
 Seriously.
 That's all it require.

 Webtask.io is one such FaaS.
-Though AWS lambda is also there but i found webtask.io deployment more easier.
+Though AWS lambda is also there but i found webtask.io deployment more easier and snappy.

 Difference between AWS Lambda vs Webtask.io
 --------